 Pam Benson is the Managing Editor for News and Senior Correspondent for The Cipher Brief.
 She produced award-winning television and internet coverage of national and international stories for CNN, starting at the network`s inception.
 As CNN`s senior producer for national security, she reported extensively on terrorism, the intelligence community and key foreign policy issues.
 During the course of her work, she reported from more than 50 countries around the world.

 Julia DiBenedetto is the Director of Operations at The Cipher Brief.
 Prior to joining The Cipher Brief, she worked in New York`s financial sector as an internal sales director for specialized mutual funds and other investment products.
 Julia is a Syracuse University graduate and received a B.S. in Communications and Rhetorical Studies with a minor in Writing and Rhetoric.
 Julia is from Southampton, New York.

-Bennett Seftel is the Deputy Director of Editorial at The Cipher Brief.
+Bennett Seftel is the Deputy Director of Analysis at The Cipher Brief.
 He previously worked for the House Committee on Foreign Affairs Subcommittee on Terrorism, Nonproliferation, and Trade, at the Center for Strategic and International Studies, and at the Berkley Center for Religion, Peace & World Affairs.
 Bennett received his BA in Arabic Language and International Studies from Washington University in St. Louis and his MA in International Law and Global Security from Georgetown University.